 My advice: don’t buy a bike without test driving it first.
 If possible, take it to a repair shop with the seller to get a mechanics opinion.

-Renting: If you can’t find a decent bike, the other option is to rent.
+Renting a motorbike in Vietnam: If you can’t find a decent bike, the other option is to rent.
 Visit a few bike shops and ask if they’d agree to a long-term rental and allow you to return the bike in a different location.
 Shop around and haggle your best price.
 The good part about renting is the bike you get will typically be in acceptable working order.
 The bad part?
 You can’t sell it and make your money back.